Berkanktk/CyberSecurity/README.md

 This makes the IP pool to have 2^32 = 4,294,967,296 different IP addresses that can be assigned.

 ## The router
-One of the primary jobs of a router is to assign IP addresses to the computers on a home network.
-The router has a “pool” of IP addresses that it keeps track of.
+A router assigns IP addresses to devices on a home network using a "pool" of addresses, ensuring no duplicates.
+This process, called **dynamic IP assignment**, uses the **DHCP** protocol.
-When a computer connects to it and asks for an IP address, the router picks an IP address from the pool and assigns it to the computer.
-The router makes sure that two computers are not assigned the same IP address.
-This process of computers asking for an IP address from the router is called “dynamic” IP address assignment.
-It uses a network protocol called DHCP (Dynamic Host Configuration Protocol).

-When a host wants to connect to another host on a completely different IP outside the network, the host calls the default getaway(the router) for help.
+When a device wants to connect outside the network, it communicates through the **default gateway** (the router), typically **192.168.1.1**.

-The default getaway: 192.168.1.1

 ## IPv4 Classes
 | Class | Range | Subnet | Number of networks | Usage | For |